Chef Beth Wisniewski ’11, Every Day is Different

 I honestly think I had the best group of friends anyone could have asked for.
 We all started on the same day and graduated together, which was rare!
 We got to spend hours on end every single day together learning how to cook… how cool is that?
 Chef Anita Eisenhauer’s Cuisines of the Mediterranean class strikes several memories for me… needless to say we all partied hard and celebrated the night of our last class!
 The trip to Spain during the Bachelor’s program was also a very special, once in a lifetime opportunity.
 We were so spoiled!

 Beth Wisniewski majored in culinary arts at The Culinary Institute of America in Hyde Park, NY.
-She is a member of the executive team at Union Square Hospitality Group in New York City.
+She is the executive assistant to the Chief Culture Office and Chief of Staff at Union Square Hospitality Group in New York City.